 Ownership and Autonomy

-Once you’ve settled on a shared ownership model, the rewards by far outweigh the hardships you had to endure to get there.
-But to get there, the first step is to look at what ownership is and is not.
+Once you’ve settled on a shared ownership model, the rewards far outweigh the hardships you endured to get there.
+But to get there, the first step is to examine what ownership is and is not.

-In a previous post, I spoke about the skills needed to work as an autonomous team, of which respect and honest communication are at the core of successful autonomy within a team.
-In this post, I want to look deeper into ownership, and how it relates to autonomy.
+In a previous post, I discussed the skills needed to work as an autonomous team.
+Respect and honest communication are at the core of successful autonomy within a team.
+In this post, I want to explore ownership and its relationship to autonomy.

 There Can Be Only One.
 Or Can There?